broadinstitute/gatk-sv/website/docs/gs/calling_modes.md

 - Studies with rolling data delivery, i.e. in small batches over time

-Users should also consider that the single-sample mode is provided as a single workflow and is therefore considerably simpler to run than joint calling .
+Users should also consider that the single-sample mode is provided as a single workflow and is therefore considerably simpler to run than joint calling.
 However, it also has higher compute costs on a per-sample basis and will not be as sensitive as joint calling with larger cohorts.

 ## Joint calling mode